Page Last Updated: 2021-04-26 1:49 PM EDT

 The Washington Research Library Consortium

-The Department of Music subscribes to Naxos, an online music library:
+The Department of Music subscribes to Naxos, an online music library containing:

-Students and faculty may access Naxos here: https://howard.nml3.naxosmusiclibrary.com/folder
+Students and faculty may use their University credentials to access Naxos at https://howard.nml3.naxosmusiclibrary.com/folder.

 NOTE: To access the Naxos library, your computer must be connected to the Howard University network.
 If you are off-campus, you will need to first sign in to the Howard VPN (Virtual Private Network) using Cisco AnyConnect.
 See https://technology.howard.edu/accessing-duo-vpn-shared-drive-and-onedrive.